AriFordsham/GHCWiki/ghc-ast-annotations.md

 1. It is possible to put the lexer into `Opt_Haddock` mode, a flag which is currently unset when `Opt_KeepRawTokenStream` is enabled.
 If these were made inclusive, it would be possible to explicitly tag the comments as being of type haddock, so that at a future date the annotations could possibly be used directly by haddock, rather than the very complicated parsing rules currently in place.

 # Early design discussion

 ## Richard Eisenberg response

 For what it's worth, my thought is not to use SrcSpanInfo (which, to me, is the wrong way to slice the abstraction) but instead to add SrcSpan fields to the relevant nodes.
 For example:

 ```

-|HsDoSrcSpan-- of the word "do"BlockSrcSpans(HsStmtContextName)-- The parameterisation is unimportant-- because in this context we never use-- the PatGuard or ParStmt variant[ExprLStmt id]-- "do":one or more stmtsPostTcType-- Type of the whole expression...dataBlockSrcSpans=LayoutBlockInt-- the parameter is the indentation level...-- stuff to track the appearance of any semicolons|BracesBlock...-- stuff to track the braces and semicolons
+  | HsDo        SrcSpan              -- of the word "do"
+                BlockSrcSpans
+                (HsStmtContext Name) -- The parameterisation is unimportant
+                                     -- because in this context we never use
+                                     -- the PatGuard or ParStmt variant
+                [ExprLStmt id]       -- "do":one or more stmts
+                PostTcType           -- Type of the whole expression

+...

+data BlockSrcSpans = LayoutBlock Int  -- the parameter is the indentation level
+                                 ...  -- stuff to track the appearance of any semicolons
+                   | BracesBlock ...  -- stuff to track the braces and semicolons
 ```

 The way I understand it, the SrcSpanInfo proposal means that we would have lots of empty SrcSpanInfos, no?
 Most interior nodes don't need one, I think.

 Popping up a level, I do support the idea of including this info in the AST.

 ## SPJ response to concern re extra noise in AST

 >
+>
 > I thiink the key question is whether it is acceptable to sprinkle this kind of information throughout the AST.
 For someone interested in source-to-source conversions (like me) this is great, others may find it intrusive.
+>
+>

 It’s probably not too bad if you use record syntax; thus

 ```
-|HsDo{ hsdo_do_loc ::SrcSpan-- of the word "do", hsdo_blocks ::BlockSrcSpans, hsdo_ctxt   ::HsStmtContextName, hsdo_stmts  ::[ExprLStmt id], hsdo_type    ::PostTcType}
+  | HsDo  { hsdo_do_loc :: SrcSpan              -- of the word "do"
+          , hsdo_blocks :: BlockSrcSpans
+          , hsdo_ctxt   :: HsStmtContext Name
+          , hsdo_stmts  :: [ExprLStmt id]
+          , hsdo_type    :: PostTcType }

 ```

 ## Other issues